 Facebook real estate ads are usually rejected for a specific reason, which is displayed in your Ad Manager.
 If the reason is clear, like too much text or an inappropriate picture, then it is easy to edit the ad.
 Sometimes, the reason for rejection of a real estate Facebook ad is that it was caught in a spam filter.
 If you cannot locate the reason for rejection, request a manual review by clicking the button that says “request a manual review” of the ad in the Ad level.

 Real estate Facebook ads attract buyers and sellers to your properties, services, and agency via ads in the Facebook platform.
-Using Facebook to target buyers and sellers in a local realty area, all agents can boost exposure, control the ad budget, and increase leads with realtor Facebook ads.
+Using Facebook to target buyers and sellers in a local realty area, all agents can boost exposure, control the ad budget, and increase leads with real estate agent Facebook ads.

-Real estate agents without time or expertise in Facebook advertising can use the Real Geeks Facebook tool to build their own realtor ads or purchase managed advertising services.
+Real estate agents without time or expertise in Facebook advertising can use the Real Geeks Facebook tool to build their own real estate agent ads or purchase managed advertising services.
 Real Geeks creates successful campaigns for real estate Facebook ads that convert to leads and gain exposure for agents in a certain location.
 Click below to learn more.